naveen-bca-21/Indpro-task/README.md

 Authentication used with home page,create, update. if the user can signup and login, the token will provide in the session stroage, and authorised.

-### 2. Task list table with filters
+### 3. Task list table with filters

-This Module Can Filter
+This Module Can Filter, Search of the data. and also have editing options here

+### 4. Create, Edit and Delete

+This modlue has separte pages to create, edit and delete.
+The Delete Button has a confirmation type module.